 The place with the lowest cost of living in Utah according to the data is Hyrum.
 You can download the data here.

 There You Have It Mr. Or Mrs. Utah Cheapskate

 If you're looking at the cost of living numbers in Utah, this is an accurate list of the most affordable places to live in Utah for 2020.

 Here's a look at the most expensive cities in Utah according to the data:

 For more Utah reading, check out:

-- These Are The 10 Best Places To Retire In Utah For 2018
+- Best Places To Raise A Family In Utah

-Detailed List Of The Cheapest Places In Utah
+The Most Affordable Places To Live In Utah

 |47||North Salt Lake||46.33|